Jekotia/MineControl/README.md

 ## How to Use... ##
 ### Overviewer ###
-Make your overviewer.conf file like you normally would, but specify the world locations as '/home/<linux user>/.minecontrol/temp/ovr-<worldname>' replacing <linux user> with the username of the logged in user, and <worldname> with the name of the world.
+Make your overviewer.conf file like you normally would, but specify the world locations as `/home/<linux user>/.minecontrol/temp/ovr-<worldname>` replacing <linux user> with the username of the logged in user, and <worldname> with the name of the world.

 ## Changelog ##
+1.0.7 2012/09/10 - 12:56 PM EST

+* Fixed a scripting mistake in the `config bukkit` command.
+* Updated `log roll` for new *worldedit.log* file location.

 1.0.6 - 2012/08/25 - 3:25 PM EST

 * Fixed critical, gauranteed failure in overviewer functionality.